milena-nasteska/parabank-qa-assignment/manual-tests/transfer-funds-test-cases.md

    **Expected Result:** The selected source and destination accounts are displayed correctly

 5. Click on **Transfer** <br>
-   **Expected Result:** The transfer is not completed and an appropriate validation message for insufficient available balance is displayed
+   **Expected Result:** The transfer is not completed and an appropriate validation message for insufficient available balance is displayed <br>
    **Actual Result:** The transfer is completed successfully even though the transfer amount exceeds the available balance and the source account balance becomes negative, in this case -$0.02

 7. Check the account balances.<br>
-   **Expected Result:** The source and destination account balances remain unchanged **Actual Result:** The source account balance becomes negative, in this case -$0.02, and the destination account balance increases, in this case by $409.63 (see the screenshots below)
+   **Expected Result:** The source and destination account balances remain unchanged <br>
+   **Actual Result:** The source account balance becomes negative, in this case -$0.02, and the destination account balance increases, in this case by $409.63 (see the screenshots below)

 **Screenshot:**<br>